GewelsJI/DGNet/README.md

 1. Inference Configuration:

-    + Run `bash inference.sh` to create a virtual environment and installing necessary packages to generate the final prediction map:
+    + Run `bash inference.sh` to create a virtual environment and install necessary packages for inference.

     + Just enjoy it!